 While these plans may still be the best rated Medicare supplement plans, there are underlying factors which may make one better for you than another.
 It is really a personal matter.

 Further, the lowest price on a Med Supp does not mean a good deal for you long term.
-Rates increases are a part of life.
-Whether you are turning 65 pretty soon and need coverage or you feel are being overcharged by your current insurance company and need a change, working with a seasoned specialist who knows the market can offer optimal service for you.
+Rate increases are a part of life with Medicare and Medigap policies.
+Whether you are turning 65 pretty soon or feel you are being overcharged by your current insurance company and need a change, working with a seasoned specialist who knows the market can offer optimal service for you.